Archetypum/tum-python/CONTRIBUTING.md

-## Contributing to tum-python
+## Contributing to `tum-python`

-We appreciate contributing on tum-python, please, if you want to contribute read this file to know the main rules in code writing and code style.
+We appreciate contributing on `tum-python`, please, if you want to contribute read this file to know the main rules in code writing and code style.

 We appreciate contributing in: